-- David Bassen, a junior Bioengineering major in the Watson School, is the recipient of a 2012-13 Barry M. Goldwater Scholarship.
+- David Bassen, a junior Bioengineering major in Watson College, is the recipient of a 2012-13 Barry M. Goldwater Scholarship.
 He is one of 282 scholarship recipients nationwide selected on the basis of academic merit from a field of 1,123 mathematics, science and engineering students nominated by their colleges and universities.
 The Goldwater Scholarship is the premier undergraduate award of its type in these fields.

 - Christopher Keil (Class of 2012) summer internship, T-Systems Multimedia, working in project management/innovation.

 - Lisa Benison (Class of 2014): summer internship, Molecular and Cellular Bioengineering REU program, University of Maryland and U.S. Food and Drug Administration.

 - Jennifer Lui (Class of 2013): summer internship, Biology of Healthy Aging Division at Johns Hopkins University School of Medicine

 - Erin Barnes (Class of 2013): summer research opportunity with Howard Hughes Medical Institute, in collaboration with Professor Walker Land, the development of an ensemble processor to determine the correct diagnosis for non-small cell lung cancer.